Search Results

 Lord, bring the day to pass

 Author: Ian Masson Fraser (b.
-1917) Meter: 6.6.12.8.8 Appears in 10 hymnals Lyrics: 1 Lord, bring the day to pass when forest, rock, and hill, the beasts, the birds, the grass, will know your finished will: when we attain our destiny and nature lives in harmony.
-2 Forgive our careless use of water, ore, and soil -- the plenty we abuse supplied by others' toil: save us from making self our creed, turn us towards each other's need.
-3 Help us, when we release creation's secret powers, to harness them for peace, our children's peace and ours: teach us the art of mastering in servant form, like Christ our King.
-4 Creation groans, travails, futile its present plight, bound -- till the hour it hails God's children born of light: that we may gain our true estate, come, Lord, new heavens and earth create.
-Topics: Our Response to God in the stewardship of the earth; Care of Creation; Children; Penitence; Science and Technology Scripture: 1 John 4:17 Used With Tune: LOVE UNKNOWN
+1917) Meter: 6.6.6.6.8.8 Appears in 10 hymnals Lyrics: 1 Lord, bring the day to pass when forest, rock and hill, the beasts, the birds, the grass, will know your finished will: when we attain our destiny and nature lives in harmony.
+2 Forgive our careless use of water, ore and soil — the plenty we abuse supplied by others' toil: save us from making self our creed, turn us towards each other's need.
+3 Give us, when we release creation's secret powers, to harness them for peace — our children's peace and ours: teach us the art of mastering in servant form, which draws death's sting.
+4 Creation groans, travails, futile its present plight, bound — till the hour it hails God's children born of light who enter on their true estate.
+Come, Lord: new heavens and earth create.
+Topics: Creation; Creation and the Environment; Environmental concern; God Will of; Peace; Science and Technology; Sharing and Caring; Social Concern; Work Scripture: Romans 8:21-22 Used With Tune: LAWES'S PSALM 47

 Tunes